 News and Events

-Congratulations to Katlyn Fleming and Cliff Csizmar, who are both recipients of this year’s Bighley Graduate Fellowship!
+Congratulations to Sara Coulup (Georg Lab) and Jian Tang (Harki Lab), who were both selected to receive the 2018-2019 Bighley Graduate Fellowship!
 The fellowship was established in 2008 by Dr. Lyle D. Bighley and Sharon Bighley as a way to support graduate students working in the biomedical health sciences.
 It recognizes excellence in students conducting research in laboratories with an emphasis on collaborative and interdisciplinary work.
-You can read more about the award here.